RABI (artist): Career

 RABI's works stem from his early life as a graffiti writer, skateboarder and muralist.
 Through skateboarding and graffiti, RABI began practicing art in public spaces, as well as capturing his personal world through video and photography.
 Themes of contradiction, duality, and sociopolitical philosophy become visible throughout RABI's work.
 In 2009 RABI co-founded the art collective CYRCLE along with David Leavitt and Devin Liston (Liston left in 2012), which gained international notoriety and allowed for him to take his love for public installation to a worldwide audience.

 He spent a full decade building CYRCLE while growing his skills in video, design, photography, painting and sculpture.
 During this time he worked throughout Europe, Asia, Africa, Australia, and North America.
 While working with CYRCLE, RABI collaborated with artists, brands and non-profits including, HBO, Uber, Pharrell, TED Prize winner- JR, James Lavelle, Chad Muska, Woodkid, AIDS Healthcare Foundation, and Audi, among others.

-In 2021 RABI was commissioned by Firestone Walker Brewing Company in Venice to paint a large-scale mural on the building.
-That same year he was chosen to participate in the worldwide street art campaign, #NOTACRIME for educational equality in Iran.
+In 2021 RABI participated in the worldwide public art campaign, #NOTACRIME for educational equality in Iran.
 RABI's mural was painted over the summer in New York and the piece directly confronts the shattered educational system, "a result of an entire minority being barred just because of their beliefs."
 The mural is in keeping with his previous work – all of which has focused on society and the human condition.
 The owner of a nearby building, overlooking the Nelson Mandela Memorial Garden at the corner of Frederick Douglass Boulevard and 126th Street, offered the wall of her building to help the project.
+That same year, he was commissioned by Firestone Walker Brewing Company in Venice to paint a large-scale mural on the building.